ModUDuke/experiments/chapter1.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:5349e868bb
-## Estimating average treatment effects (ATEs) across experimental groups
+## Estimating Average Treatment Effects (ATEs) Across Experimental Groups

+We finally know that our treatment and control groups are balanced at a statistical level, and now we can look at the outcome variables we actually care about - like people’s blood pressure, diabetes diagnosis, or depression screen - and we can trust that the differences in means between the treatment and control groups will provide the Average Treatment Effect of having insurance on those outcomes.

-Data from the Oregon Health Insurance Experiment, `OHIE`, is available in the workspace.
-This has been divided into two separate dataframes: `trmt` and `ctrl` denoting the treatment and control groups, respectively.
+A simulated version of the Oregon Health Insurance Experiment data, `OHIE`, is available in the workspace.
+This has been divided into two separate dataframes: `treatmentgroup` and `controlgroup` denoting the treatment and control groups, respectively.

 In this exercise, you will be using a two-sided t-test to analyze if the difference in the means of health outcome variables of patients who did and did not receive health insurance are statistically different.
+The research team is eager to hear your results!

 *** =instructions
 - The way to perfrom a t-test in `R` is with the  `t.test()` function